 Coach Hardy emphasizes that these aren't just abstract concepts.
 They're actionable techniques you can drill today and see results within weeks.

-1. Fully Ready: Your Foundation Matters
+1. Fully Ready: Your Foundation for Pickleball Hand Speed

 Being fully ready starts with your stance.
 You need a wide base with your legs spread wider than your shoulders, not just inside them.
 This gives you balance and stability when opponents attack.